-The accounting policies and methods of computation used in the preparation of the interim condensed consolidated financial statements are consistent with those applied in the preparation of the consolidated financial statements for the year ended 31 December 2020 and have been consistently applied in all periods presented in this report except for the following IFRSs which have been adopted by the Group as of 1 January 2021.
-Amendments and interpretations that apply for the first time in 2021 did not have a significant impact on the interim condensed consolidated financial statements of the Group for the three-month period ended 31 March 2021.
+The accounting policies and methods of computation used in the preparation of the interim condensed consolidated financial statements are consistent with those applied in the preparation of the consolidated financial statements for the year ended 31 December 2020 and have been consistently applied in all periods presented in this report except for the following IFRS amendments which have been adopted by the Group as of 1 January 2021.
+Amendments and interpretations that apply for the first time in 2021 did not have a significant impact on the interim condensed consolidated financial statements of the Group for the six-month period ended 30 June 2021.
 These are also disclosed below.

-IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments) 'Interest rate benchmark reform - Phase 2' (effective for annual periods beginning on or after 1 January 2021).
-In August 2020, the IASB published Interest Rate Benchmark Reform - Phase 2, Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, completing its work in response to IBOR reform.
+- IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments) 'Interest rate benchmark reform Phase 2'.
+In August 2020, the IASB published Interest Rate Benchmark Reform Phase 2, Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, completing its work in response to IBOR reform.
 The amendments provide temporary reliefs which address the financial reporting effects when an interbank offered rate (IBOR) is replaced with an alternative nearly risk-free interest rate (RFR).
 In particular, the amendments provide for a practical expedient when accounting for changes in the basis for determining the contractual cash flows of financial assets and liabilities, to require the effective interest rate to be adjusted, equivalent to a movement in a market rate of interest.
 Also, the amendments introduce reliefs from discontinuing hedge relationships including a temporary relief from having to meet the separately identifiable requirement when an RFR instrument is designated as a hedge of a risk component.
-Furthermore, the amendments to IFRS 4 are designed to allow insurers who are still applying IAS 39 to obtain the same reliefs as those provided by the amendments made to IFRS 9.
 There are also amendments to IFRS 7 Financial Instruments: Disclosures to enable users of financial statements to understand the effect of interest rate benchmark reform on an entity's financial instruments and risk management strategy.
-The amendments are effective for annual periods beginning on or after 1 January 2021 with earlier application permitted.
-While application is retrospective, an entity is not required to restate prior periods.
+While application is retrospective, an entity is not required to restate prior periods. - IFRS 16 (Amendment) 'Covid-19-Related Rent Concessions': The amendment applies, retrospectively, to annual reporting periods beginning on or after 1 June 2020.
+Earlier application is permitted, including in financial statements not yet authorized for issue at 28 May 2020.
+IASB amended the standard to provide relief to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
+The amendment provides a practical expedient for the lessee to account for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change was not a lease modification, only if all of the following conditions are met: - The change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change. - Any reduction in lease payments affects only payments originally due on or before 30 June 2021. - There is no substantive change to other terms and conditions of the lease.